codingforeveryone/READMEs/JavaScript/JavaScript-Classes.md

 ###Introduction

 JavaScript is a prototypal object-oriented language, meaning that objects can inherit properties directly from other objects.
-This is a bit different to those who have learned to develop in other langauges like Java or C# where a subclass inherits from a superclass, and objects are instances of classes.
+This will be a bit different for those who have learned to develop in other langauges like Java or C#, where a subclass inherits from a superclass, and objects are instances of classes.

 If you want to create multiple objects with similar methods and properties in JavaScript, the best options are functional classes, or the constructor function.
 There are four styles of functional classes.

 #####*Functional*

-#####*Functional-Shared*
+#####*Functional-shared*

 #####*Prototypal*

 #####*Pseudoclassical*

-Each of these four is a different approach to object construction; they all accomplish the same thing in a slightly different way.
+Each of these four is a different style of object construction; they all accomplish the same thing in a slightly different way.

 Take for example, a street with many houses.
-Every house on the street has a colour and front door which opens or closes.
-So Houses may be thought of as objects.
+Every house on the street is painted a `colour` and it will have a front `door` which can either be opened or closed.
+So `houses` may be thought of as objects.

 If we implement functional classes here, every instance created by the function will have the attributes of house colour and the method to open and close the door.

-From here we can potentially create unlimited new house objects, which are similar.
-So each functional class performs the same basic steps to generate the new houses.
+From here we can potentially create unlimited new `house` objects, which are similar.
+So each functional class performs the same basic steps to generate the new houses:

 * 	generate an object
 * 	assign properties
 *	add methods
 *	return that object

-Each of the four styles has its pros and cons.
+Each of the four styles has its pros and cons, which will now be outlined below.

 ###Functional

-Firstly functional style is fast, very simple and clear in object creation.
-However all methods will be duplicated for every single object created, so a new function is stored in memory every time the object is generated.
+Firstly, the functional style is a fast, very simple and clear means of object creation.
+However it duplicates all of the methods for every single object created.
+This means a new function is stored in memory every time the object is generated.
 If you are working with large numbers of objects, this may not be the best choice.

-	var House = function(colour){
+	var house = function(colour){
     var obj = {}; // generate object

     obj.colour = colour;